Ensuring Environment Parity Between Dev and Prod Databases

 SELECT * FROM flyway_schema_history ORDER BY installed_rank DESC LIMIT 10;

--- Cross-check physical schema vs expected baseline (safe, read-only)
+-- Compare physical schema against the expected baseline (read-only)

 SELECT table_name, column_name, data_type